-Since the rule became final, AEP put several programs in place to ensure compliance and established a new leadership role to oversee these efforts.
-AEP’s inspection and maintenance program for fly ash ponds and other impoundments remains vigorous and is continuously monitored.
+Since the rule became final, AEP has put several programs in place to ensure compliance and established a new leadership role to oversee these efforts.
+AEP has a formal ash basin inspection program based on federal dam safety guidelines and applicable state dam safety regulations.
+Our maintenance program for fly ash ponds and other impoundments remains vigorous and is continuously monitored.

-In 2015, AEP generated approximately 9.1 million tons of CCRs and was able to beneficially use more than 3 million tons, or 34 percent of the total.
-Beneficial use of CCRs (considered to be products if they are beneficially used), avoided approximately $17 million in disposal costs in 2015 and generated more than $7.7 million in revenues.
+In 2017, AEP generated approximately 6.2 million tons of CCRs and was able to beneficially use more than 2.5 million tons, or nearly 41 percent of the total produced.
+Beneficial use of CCRs (considered to be products if they are beneficially used) avoided approximately $36 million in disposal costs in 2017 and generated more than $8.8 million in revenues.